Interesting (To Us) Photos From The Garden

 11 October 2008

 One for the "to be ID'd" list (~3.5 cm long).
-The possibilities would seem to be Hebrew Character, Common Quaker, Dark Umber, Cabbage Moth, Yellow Shell or Autumnal Moth.
+The possibilities would seem to be Hebrew Character, Common Quaker, Cabbage Moth, Yellow Shell, Dark Umber, or Autumnal Moth (though these latter two moths we've never caught locally).

 ??